gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy said breathlessly.
 "Let's go."

-The windmill on Dockety's back started to rotate, faster and faster until it was just a blur.
+The windmill on Dockety's back began to rotate faster and faster until it was just a blur.
 For one irrational moment Maddy wondered what would happen if she stuck her paw into it, but then Dockety ran straight at one of the hauler bots.
 Step step step *up* onto the bot.
 It flung itself into the air and then they were flying.

 Almost.
-Maddy and Sindy screamed in unison as they dropped for one heart-stopping second and then roared into the air again.
+The roo sisters screamed as they dropped for one heart-stopping second and then roared into the air again.

 "Stop!
 Your departure is not authorized!
 This is not protocol!"
 Patient's voice crackled from all around them.
-Up and up they went toward the patch of dawn in the ceiling.
-With a roar they were through and into the honey-warm light of dawn.
+Up and up they went toward the patch of dawn in the ceiling, and then with a roar they were through and into the honey-warm light of dawn.

 ## Episode 13: Crash Landing

-Maddy's initial fright at being airborne was instantly replaced by full-blown terror.
+Maddy's initial shock of fright was instantly replaced by crashing waves of terror.
-There was just enough light for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or one of the straps broke or---
-She suddenly remembered its arm coming off and all she could think about was,
+There was just enough light for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or--- She suddenly remembered its arm coming off and all she could think about was,
 *What if it happens again?*

-But Sindy was shrieking with joy.
+But Sindy was laughing with joy.
 "We're flying!
 We're flying!" she shouted, barely audible above the thunder of the rotor on Dockety's back.
 "Look!"
 To their left,
-the dark towers of the bot fortress of Heck stood in grim ranks on the horizon.
+the dark towers of the bot city of Heck stood in grim ranks on the horizon.
 Below,
 the Rusty River slunk through the Mire, a brown-green streak that didn't so much parallel the road as skulk beside it.
 Green bubbles swelled and burst here and there in little splattery burps.

-Dockety banked in a long slow curve and straightened out again, steering them away from the road and river.
+Dockety banked in a long slow curve and straightened out again, steering them at an angle away from the road and river.
 Maddy wiped her eyes over and over, blinking and squinting against the wind of their passage.
-She had no idea how fast they were going, but they zoomed past the frightened birds that scattered from the trees below them.
+She had no idea how fast they were going, but they easily overtook and passed the birds that scattered from the trees below them.

 "How long 'til we're home?" she shouted to Dockety.